Umbria is a land apart, with its singular character, identity, and magic, timeless landscape. Many consider this region a "Fairytale" destination.

 Putting Umbria on the map

-Located on the top of a small hill, surmounted by a tower of the 4th century, It hosts the most ancient oil of olive museum and preserves an ancient agricultural tradition.
+Located on the top of a small hill, surmounted by a tower of the 4th century, It hosts the most ancient oil of olive museum and preserves an old agricultural tradition.

 Surrounded by small vineyards and olive fields, it’s the place that has inspired our journey by providing us with amazing products coming from its unique soil.